Martinschei/SA1_data_ingest/README.md

 The modules communicate with the Sauter API for live date requests and posts to CDF
 ## Data ingestion from Go-IoT
 The modules communicate with the Go-IoT API for live date requests and posts to CDF
+## Asset hierarchy module
+The modules creates assets and posts to CDF

 ###### Comments and details
 ...to come...